ibm-cloud-docs/devsecops/devsecops-release-notes.md

 Support for Security and Compliance Center push API
 :   You can now push results to Security Control Center.
 For more information please see the [Security and Compliance Center integration docs](/docs/devsecops?topic=devsecops-cd-devsecops-scc-toolchains).

+Support for Container Image Multi-Scanner
+:   You can now scan container images with IBM developed Container Image Multi-Scanner(CIMS).
+For more information, see [Configuring Container Image Multi-Scanner scans](/docs/devsecops?topic=devsecops-cd-devsecops-cims).

 ## 08 Dec 2023